What is Roger Waters' Net Worth?

 Relationships

 Roger Waters' first marriage was to Judith Trim in 1969.
-In 1975, the pair divorced and Waters married Lady Carolyne Christie a year later.
+In 1975, the pair divorced, and Waters married Lady Carolyne Christie a year later.
 Christie is the niece of the 3rd Marquee of Zetland, and she bore Roger two children before the marriage ended in 1992.
 A year later, he married Priscilla Phillips and had one child with her before they divorced in 2001.
-In 2012, Roger married actress Laurie Durning, but the relationship ended in divorce by 2015.
+In 2012, Roger married actress Laurie Durning, but the relationship ended in divorce in 2015.

 Earnings and Income